Japan upgrades Q1 GDP on smaller hit to domestic demand

 The government has come under political pressure to water down an already stretched fiscal target this year as the cost to combat the health crisis accumulates.

-Some analysts expect Japan’s economy to post another contraction in the current quarter - pushing it back into a technical recession - as an extension of coronavirus emergency curbs for Tokyo and other major areas hurts domestic demand.
+Some analysts expect Japan’s economy will contract again in the current quarter - pushing it back into a technical recession - as an extension of coronavirus emergency curbs for Tokyo and other major areas hurts domestic demand.

 Our Standards: The Thomson Reuters Trust Principles.